Benoît Peschier

-Benoît Peschier (born 21 May 1980 in Guilherand-Granges) is a French-Greek slalom canoeist who competed at the international level from 1997 to 2014.
+Benoît Pierre Peschier (born 21 May 1980 in Guilherand-Granges) is a French-Greek slalom canoeist who competed at the international level from 1997 to 2014.
 He represented Greece from 2009 to 2010.
 In 2013 he returned to the international scene representing France.

 Peschier won a gold medal in the K1 event at the 2004 Summer Olympics in Athens.
 He also won two medals in the K1 team event at the ICF Canoe Slalom World Championships with a gold in 2005 and a bronze in 2002.

 His younger brother Nicolas is a multiple medalist from world and European championships in canoe slalom.
 Their father Claude is world champion in the K1 event from 1969.